 Hum Sup, on the other hand, is killed by rival triad Tung Sing member Coke (Alex Fong Chung-Sun) while Hum Sup trying to have sex with a prostitute in a van.
 It also fits into the jianghu ethical code that Hum Sup, a failure at manliness because of his lecherousness, is dispatched by Coke, who is so manly, just his mere presence will make your voice drop two octaves and hair grow on your chin.
 He’s so handsome and manly that he’s the only male character worthy of Thirteenth Sister’s love, and because he’s the paragon of healthy masculinity, Coke treats her unrequited feelings with kindness and patience.

 I was a little surprised to find out that some people think that Thirteenth Sister turns gay because Coke isn’t romantically interested in her.
 I don’t think the film made that point, and I find the whole suggestion odd and nonsensical, as if rejection could affect your sexuality so profoundly.
+That would mean a lot of dudes should be gay by now, then.

 I think what Portland Street Blues manages here is a fairly realistic depiction of the way sexuality is fluid and open-ended.
 Those of us who went to single-sex schools in Asia know that it’s perfectly normal to be infatuated with people of the same sex, and it’s not something that I remember being a big deal, although most people end up in heterosexual relationships later.